chameleon-system/chameleon-base/UPGRADE-8.0.md

 You must change some code which was deprecated in previous Symfony versions and is now removed.
 Do this now with a working Chameleon 7.1 project.
 Any change should also be working with "old" Symfony 4.4.

+# Specific changes

+- `Deprecated` tag in service xml files now needs to include a `package` and `version` attribute
+- Routes looking like `FoobarController:exampleAction` are no longer supported.
+Use `FoobarController::exampleAction` instead.
+- `InputFilterUtil` has two new methods: `getFilteredGetInputArray` and `getFilteredPostInputArray`.
+Use them if you expect the value to be an array instead of a scalar value.
+  - This is due to a change in symfony's ParameterBag, which does not support arrays on its `query.get` and `request.get` methods anymore.
+You now have to use the `all` method for expected arrays.
+  - If you are using the `InputFilterUtil` class, there is currently a fallback so the project won't crash immediately.
+However, this fallback will be removed in the future.
+- `AppKernel::registerBundles` now needs a return type.

 ### List Of Removed Or Changed Code

 - Configuration classes: TreeBuilder must be constructed with an argument. (search for new TreeBuilder())